lucywho/lightweight-carousel/README.md

 `@keyframes fadeIn` and `fadeOut` : sets the fade animations.

 `#dots` : styles the container for the navigation dots.
-Currently set to sit at the bottom on the carousel div.
+Currently set to sit horizontally at the bottom on the carousel div.
+There are instructions below on how to set it vertically the right hand side.

 `.dots` and `.fill-in` style the navigation dots.
 You may prefer to move this code to your own stylesheet.